womendotcodebe/guest-blogs/recap-of-techtalks-summer-edition-2021.md

 Let’s kick off with some shocking numbers on the IT industry.

-Computing technologies are part of 5 billions of users's daily life with 34 billions of connected devices, and it’s estimated that these numbers will double by 2025! 😱
+With 34 billions of connected devices, computing technologies are part of 5 billions of users's daily life.
+And it’s estimated that these numbers will double by 2025! 😱

 The environmental costs of IT’s ever-expanding presence are skyrocketing too.
 Here are some figures:

-- The IT industry produces 4% of the greenhouse gas (GHG) emissions in the world (more than the aviation sector which is responsible only for 2% of GHG emissions)
+- The IT industry produces 4% of the greenhouse gas (GHG) emissions in the world (more than the aviation sector, which is responsible for 2% of GHG emissions)
 - It takes 10% of the world-wide electricity consumption
 - It is responsible for abiotic resources depletion
 - It perpetrates inhumane working conditions.
 In the Democratic Republic of Congo 6 million of workers died in coltan mines, a material used to produce electronics.